giyu51/XRay-Pneumonia-Detection-GUI/README.md

 ---

 :stop_sign: **2**.
 Once the extraction is complete, you will find a folder named **"model-N" (N is a number of model version)**.
-Please make sure that the directory includes all the essential files for the model.
+Make sure that the directory includes all the essential files for the model.
 The structure should be similar, if not identical, to the following:
 ```shell
     model-2/
         ├── assets/